Dry dead leaves – How Aboriginal people fall before their time

 Young Aboriginal people are, in general, losing respect for their elders because their elders do not understand the mainstream world.
 So, they see their language and cultural ways as unsophisticated and primitive, just as the mainstream presents them.
 Many believe that they are born on the wrong side of history, which can lead to deep psychological problems, drug abuse, and radicalisation against the mainstream order.

-Many young Yolŋu go to training institutions and receive certificates but they come away with no real understanding of how the Balanda world works.
+Many young Yolŋu go to training institutions and receive certificates, but they come away with no real understanding of how the Balanda world works.
 They are still not ‘world literate’.

-Yolŋu need to understand mainstream legal, economic and governance systems and processes otherwise they will not be able to find a way forward.
+Yolŋu need to understand mainstream legal, economic and governance systems and processes; otherwise, they will not be able to find a way forward.
 However, Yolŋu need to receive this information in a way that makes sense to them, in their language, and through a process that builds on the knowledge that is already familiar to them—their traditional cultural knowledge base.

-They need well-implemented community education programs, aimed at delivering the fundamental information that is key to their empowerment and freedom.
+They need well-implemented community education programs aimed at delivering the fundamental information that is key to their empowerment and freedom.
 This needs to be run from a community development perspective, along with other special empowerment programs.

-Yolŋu also need special language self-learning tools to close the gap, and competent two-way dictionaries.
+Yolŋu also need special language self-learning tools to close the gap and competent two-way dictionaries.
 In effect, they will need to become bilingual and bicultural world-literate citizens.
 To date, there is no comprehensive English–Yolŋu dictionary.
 Without this, cross-cultural hurdles cannot be surmounted.

-Since telling her story, Phyllis sadly passed away; an early death that was likely avoidable.
-It is our hope that Phyllis’s Yolngu colleagues, and the younger generations, do not have to live through the same crisis of communication within the dominant Australian culture that she struggled with all her life.
+Since telling her story, Phyllis sadly passed away, an early death that was likely avoidable.
+It is our hope that Phyllis’s Yolngu colleagues and the younger generations do not have to live through the same crisis of communication within the dominant Australian culture that she struggled with all her life.

 After the camera was switched off, Phyllis said something else that struck Richard.
 “The Balanda are not interested in us older Yolŋu anymore.
-Now they come to get the young green leaves from the tree to take to college.”
-While these opportunities for education are well intended, the reality is that these programs continue to produce ‘dry dead leaves’, which fall from the tree well before their time.
+Now they come to get the young green leaves from the tree to take them to college, just leaving us to turn brown and fall from the tree.”

 Note: